LucasBarretto86/LearningRails/README.md

 ## MailCatcher

 MailCatcher runs a super simple SMTP server which catches any message sent to it to display in a web interface.
-Run mailcatcher, set your favourite app to deliver to smtp://127.0.0.1:1025 instead of your default SMTP server, then check out <http://127.0.0.1:1080> to see the mail.
+Run mailcatcher, set your favorite app to deliver to smtp://127.0.0.1:1025 instead of your default SMTP server, then check out <http://127.0.0.1:1080> to see the mail.

 ```shell
 gem install mailcatcher